Home Chemistry Gas Laws Heat Capacity Gases

 Classical mechanics does not describe the vibrational motion of gas molecules and we use quantum mechanics to describe it.
 The principle of equipartition is derived from the classical consideration of continuous energy absorption by atoms governed by Maxwell distribution.

-Vibrational and rotational energy take place in discrete units, but the measured value of the specific heat capacity of gas or gases is explained only on the basis of the quantum equation.
+Vibrational and rotational energy take place in discrete units, but the measured value of the specific heat of gas or gases is explained only on the basis of the quantum equation.

 At high temperatures, the energy levels are quite close and the observed spectrum would be continuous and the heat capacity equation for gas molecules would be valid.